Ali-Qazi-1966/Ali-Qazi-1966/README.md

 - 🧑‍💼 **Team Director** — led and organized multiple university-level events including business expos and sports Olympiads
 - 🧑‍💻 **IT Lab Assistant** — provided technical support, managed systems, and assisted with network setup and troubleshooting
 - 💡 **Developer** — working on projects that combine programming logic with cybersecurity applications
+- 🎨 **Graphic Designer** — experienced with creating visuals and layouts using Canva

 ---